 People love to celebrate and have fun in bars and restaurants.
 In addition, alcohol brings life to parties, celebrations, and gatherings.
-But, it can also cause fights and accidents.
-Also, did you know that you’re also liable for any alcohol-related incidents your customers may have?
+But it can also cause fights and accidents.
+Also, did you know you’re liable for any alcohol-related incidents your customers may have?
 Furthermore, parties and celebrations increase sales for business owners.
 In the same way, they also introduce new risks and liabilities.
 However, how can you run your business with all these risks and liabilities?
-But, don’t worry.
+But don’t worry.
 Also, you can protect your business from these by getting liquor liability insurance.
 In addition, you need a liquor liability policy if your business involves selling, serving, manufacturing, and distributing alcoholic beverages.

 First, what is Dram Shop Law?

 Most US states have dram shop laws.
 Dram shop laws hold establishments like bars, restaurants, and liquor stores liable for injuries, damages, and deaths caused by drunk driving accidents.
 Under the dram shop laws, business establishments that serve or sell alcohol to customers who caused bodily injury or property damages may be held liable for monetary damages to DUI victims or their families.
 Victims of DUI collisions in Colorado can sue business establishments for over-serving a drunk driver.
 Yet, these parties may be held liable if they sell alcohol to any of the following:

 Secondly, why Do You Need a Liquor Liability Insurance Coverage?

 Every time you sell alcohol to your customers, you become liable for any accidents and damages that the drunk customer causes.
 A single liquor liability claim can cost you thousands of dollars.
 This may cause you financial problems.
 This policy limits a company’s liability risk.
 This covers the followings costs in the event of a lawsuit: